alecholmes/tdiff/README.md

 ## Uses

-`tdiff` must be called from a directory underneath `$GOPATH`.

-"Related" means recursively reachable from the package given to `tdiff`.
+"Related" means the package passed to `tdiff` and all recursively reachable packages.

 ### List related packages changed since the given SHA
 ```